viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 # Further Remarks

-The dashboard tabs can be customized according to client or management preferences, taking into account different business questions or particular problem statements they wish to address.
+The interactive dashboard tabs/report can be customized according to client or management preferences, taking into account different business questions or particular problem statements they wish to address.